GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Raising bridge funds for a season or two will be difficult, and over the long-term will be insufficient, for the same reason: The economy is currently in the loo and not showing signs of people having sentimentally disposable income for a save-our-program campaign for the foreseeable future.

-The endowment talk is both misguided and late, especially at schools with well-off alumni like Brown.
+<h6>The endowment talk is both misguided and late, especially at schools with well-off alumni like Brown.</h6>

 By 2016, the word had been going out to college coaches to get their programs endowed.
 Coaches were told that, when the time comes for schools to cut programs, whatever the reason may be at that time, only endowed programs - that is, with funding independent of the university’s revenues and whims - would be truly secure.
 Only an endowment would make them antifragile to whatever black swan landed on the track.